Case study of compensation for dog bite claim.

 Mrs E had dropped her daughter off at school and was walking home along a quiet London street.
 At one point she had to walk by a dog and its owner.
-The dog had been led on a lead and had come out of the owner’s nearby house however it was Mrs E's case that the owner was turned away and distracted as he opened his car door.
-As he drew level with the dog it jumped up and bit her breast.
+The dog had been led on a lead and had come out of the owner’s nearby house.
+Mrs E said that the owner turned away and distracted as he opened his car door.
+As she drew level with the dog it jumped up and bit her breast.
 The bite caused Mrs E both physical and psychological injuries.

-It can be unusual for dog bite compensation claims to go to trial especially where the cicumstances are as seemingly straightforward as in Mrs E's but the Defendant denied liability thoughout.
-Liability was denied on the basis that the dog have never shown any agression before and that Mrs E was on her phone at the time and therefore not looking where she was going.
+It can be unusual for dog bite compensation claims to go to trial, especially where the circumstances are as seemingly straightforward as in this case, but the Defendant denied liability throughout.
+Liability was denied on the basis that the dog had never shown any agression before and that Mrs E was on her phone at the time and therefore not looking where she was going.

 Slee Blackwell obtained Mrs E’s phone records which showed she was not on the phone at the time she was bitten.
 We also obtained evidence to show that the dog was wearing a Haltee collar, which meant the owner had obvious concerns about control.